HeavyBlue/GCOTT/README.md

 ## Overview

-**GCOTT** (pronounced "jee-cott") is a command and control framework designed for security professionals and system administrators.
+**GCoTT** is "Get Control of The Target Terminal".
 It enables authorized users to establish secure connections to remote systems for command execution, file transfer, and system management.

 > **IMPORTANT**: This tool is intended for authorized security assessments and legitimate system administration only.
 Unauthorized use is strictly prohibited and may be illegal.